footdabmommy/wse/docs/source/donator.rst

 You can support us `here <https://shop.worstserverever.com>`_!

-Donating unlocks perks for you to use on the minecraft server.
+Donating unlocks perks for you to use on the Minecraft server.
-On the discord server you get access to the supporters lounge.
+On the Discord server you get access to the supporters lounge.

 .. note:: Tags available by default are Donator ($1), 420 haha ($4.20), UwU ($10) and Senpai ($100).
 Special donator tags are available at random times.
-The doc will only be updated for changes made to the default tags.
+This doc will only be updated for changes made to the default tags.

 .. warning:: Sadly, at the moment particles don't work due to issues with the plugin.